taich001/DNSzonefileManager/README.md

 ## Limitations

 Only specific recorod keys are accepted.
-Not supported record keys will bo omitted from output.
+Not supported record keys will be omitted from output.

 supported record types are:
 - $ORIGIN